Skip to main content

 Neil M. Zimmerman (Fed)

-Neil M. Zimmerman is an experimental physicist at the National Institute for Standards and Technology (NIST) in the Atom Scale Devices Group.
-He performs fundamental research in silicon single electron devices to build a standard of the electrical current based on the elementary charge, and for use as qubits in the solid state.
-He is focused on measurements in, and optimization of i) devices made with atomic precision; ii) single-electron pumping for a standard of electrical current; iii) non-idealities in silicon quantum dots, including a) noise and stability, and b) quantum dots formed by mechanical strain.
-He has authored/co-authored about 60 peer-reviewed articles, has an h-index of 23, and has won several awards including the NIST Condon Award.
+Neil M. Zimmerman works as an experimental physicist at the National Institute for Standards and Technology (NIST) in the Nanoscale Processes and Measurements Group.
+Much of his past work has focused on research in silicon single electron devices to build a standard of the electrical current based on the elementary charge, and for use as qubits in the solid state.
+He is currently working on helping develop the Quantum Anomalous Hall Effect as a resistance standard.
+He has authored/co-authored about 87 peer-reviewed articles, has an h-index of 26, and has won several awards including the NIST Condon Award.

 Projects